November 23, 2020

 On our northern Italy culinary tours, you can find Piedmontese Ravioli, which sometimes go by the name of agnolotti.
 This Piedmontese stuffed pasta recipe is great any time during the growing season, because you can substitute any kind of seasonal vegetable you want.

 Over in the coastal region of Puglia, seafood is a popular ingredient, which you’ll experience during our cooking vacations in Puglia, including A Culinary Adventure in Puglia.
-In one recipe typical of the region, the ravioli is stuffed with lobster, prawns, and sole fillet, and enjoyed in a delicious sauce made with prawns.
+In one recipe typical of the region, the ravioli are stuffed with lobster, prawns, and sole fillet, and enjoyed in a delicious sauce made with prawns.
 It’s a unique, rich dish.

 Of course, Tuscany too has its own spin on stuffed pasta, such as ravioli with artichoke sauce.
 As with many ravioli recipes throughout Italy — many beyond those mentioned here — the filling features seasonal vegetables, such as artichokes, making this dish best for the spring.